All Episodes

 We have the fastest three hours in media.

-Explain this Obamacare continuing resolution uh effort to defund it by even if you have to shutting down the government.
+Let me, if I can, with some cogence and some real coherence, explain this Obamacare continuing resolution effort to defund it by, even if you have to, shutting down the government, September 30th is when the current continuing resolution expires.

 It'll have to be renewed for the government to keep operating.

-It'd be like the 19th continuing resolution.
+It'll be like the 19th continuing resolution.

-We'd have a budget we haven't had for four years.
+We have a budget we haven't had for four years.

 Now, as you know, Mike Lee has a suggestion.

-We got to defund Obamacare, and this is the last gasp.
+We've got to defund Obamacare, and this is the last gasp.

 This is the last chance, and the last chance is to defund it.

-And he wants to make this move as part of the continuing resolution fight that as part of the next continuing resolution we defund Obamacare.
+And he wants to make this move as part of the continuing resolution fight that as part of the next continuing resolution, we defund Obamacare.

-The Republican Party could just say to the country, look, the president just delayed Obamacare for businesses for a year to help the economy.
+Now, look, the Republican Party could just say to the country, look, the president just delayed Obamacare for businesses for a year to help the economy.

 That's all they would have to say.

-Obama has delayed the the employer mandate by one year in order to do two things, to help the economy and to help the Democrats' election chances in 2014.
+Obama has delayed the employer mandate by one year in order to do two things, to help the economy and to help the Democrats' election chances in 2014.

 So he has given businesses a one-year waiver so they will not be harmed by it.